gvwilson/thirdbit/src/fiction/iffy/index.md

 An armored bot the size of the *Guinevere*'s pilot house loomed behind them.
 Someone had turned the "0" of the "G-80" stencilled on its side into a scowling face.
-Other Marines were scattered among crates and machines or on the decks of nearby ships, their positions selected after a millisecond of high-intensity simulation by the city's core.
+Another handful Marines were scattered among crates and machines or on the decks of nearby ships, their positions selected after a millisecond of high-intensity simulation by the city's core.
 Other than them the pier was deserted.